RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/core_8cpp.md

        backend_citation_keys[sspair(be,version)] = ref;
   }

-  void gambit_core::registerPrimaryModelFunctor(primary_model_functor &f)
+  /// Add a new primary model functor to primaryModelFunctorList void gambit_core::registerPrimaryModelFunctor(primary_model_functor &f) {
-  {
     primaryModelFunctorList.push_back(&f);
     capabilities.insert(f.capability());
   }

-  void gambit_core::registerActiveModelFunctors(const gambit_core::pmfVec &fvec)
+  /// Add entries to the map of activated primary model functors void gambit_core::registerActiveModelFunctors(const gambit_core::pmfVec &fvec) {
-  {
     for (const auto &f : fvec) { activeModelFunctorList[f->origin()] = f; }
   }

-  const gambit_core::fVec &gambit_core::getModuleFunctors() const { return functorList; }
+  /// Get a reference to the list of module functors const gambit_core::fVec &gambit_core::getModuleFunctors() const { return functorList; }

-  const gambit_core::fVec &gambit_core::getNestedModuleFunctors() const { return nestedFunctorList; }
+  /// Get a reference to the list of nested module functors const gambit_core::fVec &gambit_core::getNestedModuleFunctors() const { return nestedFunctorList; }

-  const gambit_core::fVec &gambit_core::getBackendFunctors() const { return backendFunctorList; }
+  /// Get a reference to the list of backend functors const gambit_core::fVec &gambit_core::getBackendFunctors() const { return backendFunctorList; }

-  const gambit_core::pmfVec &gambit_core::getPrimaryModelFunctors() const { return primaryModelFunctorList; }
+  /// Get a reference to the list of primary model functors const gambit_core::pmfVec &gambit_core::getPrimaryModelFunctors() const { return primaryModelFunctorList; }

-  const gambit_core::pmfMap &gambit_core::getActiveModelFunctors() const { return activeModelFunctorList; }
+  /// Get a reference to the map of all user-activated primary model functors const gambit_core::pmfMap &gambit_core::getActiveModelFunctors() const { return activeModelFunctorList; }

-  const std::map<str,str> &gambit_core::getModuleCitationKeys() const {  return module_citation_keys; }
+  /// Get a reference to the map of module citaton keys const std::map<str,str> &gambit_core::getModuleCitationKeys() const {  return module_citation_keys; }

-  const std::map<sspair, str> &gambit_core::getBackendCitationKeys() const { return backend_citation_keys; }
+  /// Get a reference to the map of backend citation keys const std::map<sspair, str> &gambit_core::getBackendCitationKeys() const { return backend_citation_keys; }

+  /// Tell the module functors which backends are actually present,
+  /// so that they can deactivate themselves if they require a class
-  void gambit_core::accountForMissingClasses() const
+  /// that is supposed to be provided by a backend that is AWOL. void gambit_core::accountForMissingClasses() const
   {
     // Create a map of all the registered backends that are connected and fully functional (including factories for classloading)